lpsm-dev/personal-resume/README.md

 ## ➤ Project status <a name = "project-status"></a>

-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
 Currently the project is constantly being updated 👾.

 ## ➤ Show your support <a name = "show-your-support"></a>